690210A 10th

 Version 2 was televised on the 7th, 14th and 21st August.

-At least one of these versions has a different ending to the 7"-version.
+One of these versions has a different ending to the 7"-version.

 690704A 4th July: THE ROLLING STONES.